Chafford Hundred

-Chafford Hundred is an area in the Borough of Thurrock in the ceremonial county of Essex, England.
-Chafford Hundred is north-west of Grays.
+Chafford Hundred, or simply Chafford, is a housing development and suburb in the town of Grays in the borough of Thurrock in Essex, England.
+Chafford Hundred is north-west of Grays Town Centre.

 Its railway station serves the area and Lakeside Shopping Centre.

-Lakeside Shopping Centre is in West Thurrock and is located in the Chafford and North Stifford, and South Chafford wards in the borough of Thurrock.
+Lakeside Shopping Centre is in West Thurrock.
 Chafford Hundred was built on parts of the historical parishes of Stifford and West Thurrock, Mill Lane being the border of the respective historical parishes.
+It is located directly between North Stifford and South Stifford.